instructure/canvas-lms/doc/working_with_webpack.md

 [ ] kill the auto-css-in-handlebars imports (make them explicit) and remove that loader

-[ ] plugins that need to be extended should have explicit extension points and let plugin register itself
+[ ] plugins that need to be extended should have explicit extension points and let the plugin register itself

-[ ] audit all loaders to find dumb things we had to do for require
+[ ] audit all loaders to find dumb things we had to do or require

 [ ] {low-priority} in chunks, take AMD requires off of our js files